Lava: Pillows

 Pillow lava is the lava structure typically formed when lava emerges from an underwater volcanic vent or subglacial volcano or a lava flow enters the ocean.
 The viscous lava gains a solid crust on contact with the water, and this crust cracks and oozes additional large blobs or "pillows" as more lava emerges from the advancing flow.
 Since water covers the majority of Earth's surface and most volcanoes are situated near or under bodies of water, pillow lava is very common.

-Lava landforms
+Landforms

 Because it is formed from viscous molten rock, lava flows and eruptions create distinctive formations, landforms and topographical features from the macroscopic to the microscopic.

 Volcanoes

 Arenal Volcano, Costa Rica, is a stratovolcano.

 Volcanoes are the primary landforms built by repeated eruptions of lava and ash over time.
 They range in shape from shield volcanoes with broad, shallow slopes formed from predominantly effusive eruptions of relatively fluid basaltic lava flows, to steeply-sided stratovolcanoes (also known as composite volcanoes) made of alternating layers of ash and more viscous lava flows typical of intermediate and felsic lavas.

 A caldera, which is a large subsidence crater, can form in a stratovolcano, if the magma chamber is partially or wholly emptied by large explosive eruptions; the summit cone no longer supports itself and thus collapses in on itself afterwards.
 Such features may include volcanic crater lakes and lava domes after the event.
 However, calderas can also form by non-explosive means such as gradual magma subsidence.
 This is typical of many shield volcanoes.